briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Grouped all created files under appropriate groups, as is best practice.
 In DataModel, added entity called Location, and attributes called name (String) and picture (URL).

+In Persistence, add struct to handle instance and call an error if container is unable to load.
+In FavouritePlacesApp, to be able to use DataModel throughout app, variable persistenceHandler has been passed through ContentView.
+Added @Environment to ContentView to access DataModel, including making attributes of Location variables.
+Created a new Core database, called Places, replacing DataModel.
+Replacing attributes of the Location variables into Place variables.
+Added addPlace and saveContext functions, which will be moved to ViewModel later.